-Per National Standard, all participants staying in camp are required to have Parts A, B and C completed.
-All three sections (A, B, and C) must be turned in at the medical recheck.
-The form must be signed by a licensed medical practitioner within the past 12 months and have a parent or guardian signature granting permission to render emergency treatment.
+Per National Standard, all participants staying in camp are required to have Parts A and B completed.
+Both sections (A and B) must be turned in at the medical recheck.
+The form must have a parent or guardian signature granting permission to render emergency treatment.
 Adults must sign their own form.
 No one will be able to stay in camp without the proper medical form.
-We strongly encourage Troops to make copies of the medical form to turn in at medical recheck.
+We strongly encourage Packs to make copies of the medical form to turn in at medical recheck.
 Medical forms will not be returned at the completion of summer camp for anyone who receives medical treatment in camp.